pauloreis-ds/Machine-Learning-ROADMAP/5 - Data Preparation/0 - Exploratory Data Analysis (EDA)/README.md

 ### Some questions to have in mind.

 - What are the feature variables (input - X) and the target variables (output - y)?
-For example, for predicting heart disease, the feature variables may be a person's age, weight, average heart rate and more... and the target variable will be whether or not ther have heart disease.
+For example, for predicting heart disease, the feature variables may be a person's age, weight, average heart rate and more... and the target variable will be whether or not they have heart disease.

 - What kind of data do we have (structured, unstructured, categorical, numerial)?
 Create a data dictionary for what each feature is.
 If you've got a column of numbers called "hr" how would someone else know that it actually means Heart Rate?